Pacific University: Business Office

 This section contains answers to Frequently Asked Questions.
 If there is a question that remains unanswered, please contact a Business Office Staff to further assist you.

 1098T TAX FORM INFORMATION

-2012 1098T Tax Forms for eligible students have been mailed, as well as posted on BoxerOnline.
-If you are a graduate student and need to refresh your BoxerOnline login information, please contact the TIC at firstname.lastname@example.org or by phone: Main Campus (503) 352-1500 or HPC Campus: (503) 352-7243.
+(Please note: If you are a student who has graduated already and need to refresh your BoxerOnline login information, please contact the TIC at firstname.lastname@example.org or by phone: Main Campus (503) 352-1500 or HPC Campus: (503) 352-7243.)

 1098T TAX FORMS FAQ’s

 This is a tax form that includes qualified tuition and fees; scholarships, grants and other third-party receipts (not including loans or payments from student or family members); indication of at least half-time status; indication if the student was a graduate student; all according to the date they were posted to the student’s account, within the calendar tax year.